 How are Adolescent Ovarian Cysts treated?

-Ovarian tumors in children are most often benign but can be malignant.
+Ovarian cysts in children are most often benign.

-Ovarian tumors and cysts occasionally cause twisting of the ovary and fallopian tube.
+Occasionally, ovarian cysts cause twisting of the ovary and fallopian tube.
 In these cases, they are found when a patient is evaluated for abdominal pain.
 Twisted ovaries require prompt surgery to prevent damage to the ovary from lack of circulation.